Pahul1/learn-data-stuctures/data-structures/HashTable/questions/LongestSubarray-distinct-elements/explanation.md

 ### Brute Force
 *Time Complexity: O(N^2), SpaceComplexity: O(N)*

-The most direct and brute force method would be to go through each element and find the longest subarray with distinct values and keep track of the longest length;
+The brute force method would be to go through each element and find the longest subarray with distinct values and keep track of the longest length;

 Steps:
   1. Instantiate max_length (the variable we are going to return) to zero